• Skip to main content

 📖 Recipe

-This 30-minute barley vegetable soup is a vegetarian and vegan recipe that's great for lunch or dinner.
-It's a hearty dish for a cold day!
+This quick vegetarian and vegan recipe is great for lunch or dinner.
+It's a comforting, hearty soup for a cold day…or any season!

 Author: Lizzie Streit, MS, RDN